tserrante/ZendeskDateTimeTool/README.md

 Date Time Tool inserts a date time string into the textarea of a Zendesk ticket on a given keypress.
 The extension also generates a timeline from the date time tags.

-## How to install the Date Time Tool Chrome Extension for ZenDesk
+## Tailoring the extension for your Zendesk instance

+1. Edit the manifest.json file to work in your Zendesk instance
+2. Edit the generateTimeline() function in timelineGen.js to reference the extensions ID (May need to do this after deploying to browser in step 5)
+3. Edit the getInternalCommentTextNodes() function to traverse the ticket DOM on your Zendesk instance, if needed
+4. Edit the index.html file to display your company logo
-Have IT deploy to chrome browser, load as an unpacked extension, or generate a .crx file.
+5. Have IT deploy to chrome browser, load as an unpacked extension, or generate a .crx file.

 ## Instructions for use